greg-md/php-view/README.md

 </html>
 ```

-Use this template in your application:
+Use `welcome` template in your application:

 ```php
 $content = $viewer->render('welcome', [